You are listening to the Sean Hannity Radio Show Podcast.

 Yeah, that's right.

-I mean, look, this is this is the way the game of politics is played, and and I think the important thing we always have to do is when we find out that there's been contact with foreign leaders or there's been an exchange of funds, as there has between the Clintons and uh Russian and and some Chinese entities.
+And I think the important thing we always have to do is when we find out that there's been contact with foreign leaders or there's been an exchange of funds, as there has been between the Clintons and Russian and some Chinese entities, the question is always: well, did they get something in return?

 Is there evidence that there was some kind of exchange or quid pro quo?

-I mean, in fact, if you look at the policies that Donald Trump has pursued, consider just, for example, his energy policy, which is uh one that he's had uh when he first announced his campaign, which is to frack, frack, frack, to take American energy and make it robust and make us a net energy exporter.
+I mean, in fact, if you look at the policies that Donald Trump has pursued, consider just, for example, his energy policy, which is one that he's had when he first announced his campaign, which is to frack, frack, frack, to take American energy and make it robust and make us a net energy exporter.

 Well, that is an absolute disaster for Vladimir Putin's Russia.

-They are heavily reliant on energy exports, they need energy prices to be high, not to be low.
+They need energy prices to be high, not to be low.

-Gas prices are at a at a 12 year low, and if Trump becomes energy independent and and it literally from national security uh national security perspective alone ensures that our Western European allies have an option beyond being so dependent on Vladimir, the Russians, and him turning off the spigot one day out of anger.
+And if Trump becomes energy independent, and it literally, from national security perspective alone, ensures that our Western European allies have an option beyond being so dependent on Vladimir, the Russians, and him turning off the spigot one day out of anger.

 Yes, that's exactly right, Sean.

-And and then when you look at at who the appointments are in the national security sphere, you know, H.R.
+And then when you look at who the appointments are in the national security sphere, you know, H.R.
 McMaster, the CIA director, the defense secretary, none of these people are soft on Russia.

-There's no evidence of that uh thus far.
+There's no evidence of that thus far.

 So, you know, my position has been you need to look into these things.

-That's what the uh explain something to me, because you're really a smart guy and the amount of research you did, I mean you were so far ahead of the curve.
+Well, then explain something to me because you're really a smart guy and the amount of research you did.

-Look at Mueller hiring Hillary's attorney or Muller's firm giving ninety-nine percent of their donations to Hillary, or or Mueller only hiring Obama, Clinton, and Democratic donors and no Republicans.
+Why is it that the Russian Uranium-1 deal, why is it that none of the, or for example, even the conflicts of interest, look at Mueller hiring Hillary's attorney or Mueller's firm giving 99% of their donations to Hillary or Mueller only hiring Obama, Clinton, and Democratic donors and no Republicans?

-And that's I think the biggest damage that they've done to themselves.
+And that's, I think, the biggest damage that they've done to themselves.

 Well, why can't they do it now?